Martial Artists in the World

 • Spouse: Joan Lin

 Jackie Chan is second on the list of the top martial artists in the world.
-His slapstick acrobatic fighting techniques make us laugh while his incredible moves leave us awe-struck.
+His slapstick acrobatic fighting techniques make us laugh while his incredible moves leave us awestruck.
 Jackie was trained in Wushu and Hapkido techniques and uses them to full effect in his movies.
 However, his fighting style also has elements of acrobatic gymnastics, Jiu-Jitsu, and Taekwondo.

 Legacy

-If Bruce Lee pioneered the Hung-Fu cinema in the West, Chan mainstreamed it.
+If Bruce Lee pioneered Hung-Fu cinema in the West, Chan mainstreamed it.
 He stands tall as a popular pop icon and a role model for his hard work, humbleness, and integrity in public life.

 Body of Work

-Recognitions
+Awards and Recognitions

 In a long prolific career, awards and recognitions have come thick and fast for Jackie, including: